 Hello from Ljubljana, Slovenia.
 We left home six weeks ago, June 29.
 It took us nearly a month to get back into our travel groove.
 It’s a very different lifestyle, and mindset, traveling long term.
-It most assuredly takes time to adjust from home to being on the road and don’t get me started on the challenge of the re-entry mindset once we return to the US.
+It most assuredly takes time to adjust from home to being on the road.
+And, don’t get me started on the challenge of the re-entry mindset once we return to the US.
 Now that takes some adjusting!

-We Began in Lagos
+Beginning in Lagos

 The next five days were spent in the chill and drizzle.
 Had we known a global heatwave was building up in the weeks ahead of us, we would have more willingly embraced the gray days.
 Aside from the weather though, we thoroughly enjoyed Brussels and it was a good jumping off point for our eight weeks of riding the rails with Eurail.